A man with a beard popping his head out from in front of a computer.

 Registering online is becoming increasingly popular since you can do it from the comfort of your home.

-Any required document corrections can be made instantly, make it very convenient.
+Any required document corrections can be made instantly, making it very convenient.

 To register your company online, first, set up an account on the DBD E-Registration website.
 Once that’s complete, upload all necessary documents and register the company there.